HeLinChooi/DS/README.md

-# Data Structure
+# University of Malaya Data Structure Course
-## Sem 2 Data Structure Tuto and Lab
+## My Tutorial and Lab Solutions
 >If you find any mistakes in my code, just send me a message or make an issue(the tab next to the "code" tab).
-Just pushed my Chap 9 ans.
 Thanks!